0LuaSky/0LuaSky/README.md

-- 👋 Hi, I’m Lua_sky
+- 👋 Hi, I’m guirume__;
-- 👀 I’m interested in Games, a lot hehe.
+- 👀 I’m interested in Games, a lot hehe.;
-- 🌱 I’m currently learning Game Maker Language and trying c#
+- 🌱 I’m currently learning Game Maker Language and trying c#, java, html;
-- 💞️ I’m looking to collaborate on Game development
+- 💞️ I’m looking to collaborate on Game development;
-- 📫 How to reach me: guirumerodriesu@gmail.com
+- 📫 How to reach me: guirumerodriesu@gmail.com;
-- 😄 Pronouns: She/Her
+- 😄 Pronouns: prefer not to specify;
-- ⚡ Fun fact: i discovered that i'm trans because i've put a cap that made me look like chloe from life is "strange and i liked" lol.
+- ⚡ Fun fact: i like potato :D;

 <!---
 guirume/guirume is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.